mslovett21/crisis-computing/index.md

 </p>
 <br/>
 <p>
 The above scatter plot depicts one of the best results we have obtained during the training of our Supervised Contrastive model.
 We can see that the model has done a great job at segregating the informative and non-informative images.
 However, there have been some scenarios where our network fails to classify the images.
 We noticed that this issue arises as a consequence of a large subset of pictures that depict statistical data about the disaster in the form of graphs, pie charts, and more.
 For example,  we observe that all the images with statistical data in the training set belong to the "informative" class.
-The images in the CrisisMDD dataset showed a bias towards line graph pictures - most of the images of the line graph belong to the "informative" class.
+The pictures in the CrisisMDD dataset showed a bias towards line graph pictures - most of the images of the line graph belong to the "informative" class.
 As a result, our model had a lot of false positives when tested on unseen data e.g. random images downloaded from google.com that contain line plot graphs.
 In our future work, we should modify our model to understand the graph images through text extraction.
 </p>

 <br/>